Runtime APIs

 applyUpdate(onStatusUpdate?)

-Applies a staged update and returns:
+Applies a staged update:

 Promise<